-Julianne Avery focuses her practice on general commercial litigation and environmental matters.
-Julie has experience in state and federal actions involving contract and other business disputes and a broad array of environmental issues including Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) actions.
-She has also assisted clients with regulatory compliance under the California Environmental Quality Act (CEQA), the Clean Air Act, the Clean Water Act, and other state and federal regulations.
+Avery focuses her practice on general commercial litigation and environmental matters.
+She has experience in state and federal actions involving contract and other business disputes and a broad array of environmental issues including Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) actions.

 During law school, Julie served as an extern to Judge Amy D. Hogue at the Superior Court of California, County of Los Angeles, and as a full-time honors law clerk with the United States Environmental Protection Agency in Washington, D.C., where she worked for the Mobile Source Enforcement Branch of the Air Enforcement Division.
 Before joining Miller Nash, Julie was a litigation associate at a California law firm, working with public entities in the areas of construction, real estate, and environmental regulation.